djdrjeff/phase3project_KelvinNjenga/README.md

 # Further Analysis:
  Conduct additional studies on the influence of time of day and specific locations (latitude and longitude) on crash rates to enable more targeted and effective interventions.

+## Modeling Approach & Evaluation Metrics
+1. Accuracy: The proportion of correct predictions made by the model.
+2. Precision: The ability of the model to correctly identify positive instances.
+3. Recall: The ability of the model to capture all positive instances.
+4. F1-Score: The harmonic mean of precision and recall, balancing the two.
+5. Confusion Matrix: A detailed breakdown of the model's performance across different classes.

+## Model Comparison
+The Model combines the strengths the flexibility of Decision Trees, allowing it to model complex non-linear relationships, handle interactions between features and generalize well on unseen data.
+Its performance were further enhanced through Hyperparameter Tuning, which likely led to it outperforming the other models tested.

+## Data Modeling

+Several machine learning models will be trained and evaluated, including:
+Logistic Regression
+Regularized Logistic Regression
+Decision Trees
+Random Forest
+Gradient Boosting

+## Best Model Establishment

+Best model in our case as indicated on the chart is Gradient Boosting Gradient Boosting emerged as the top-performing model for this problem primarily due to the large size of the dataset.
+It leverages the strengths of ensemble learning and the flexibility of Decision Trees, enabling it to capture complex non-linear relationships, handle feature interactions effectively, and generalize well to unseen data.
+Additionally, its performance was further optimized through hyperparameter tuning, which likely contributed to its superior results compared to the other models.

+## Conclusion

+1. The analysis of the traffic crash data has provided valuable insights into the primary contributory causes of accidents and the critical factors influencing road safety.
+By identifying the top features and causes associated with accidents, we can make informed recommendations to enhance road safety in the City of Chicago
+2. The insights gained from this analysis provide a clear pathway to making the city's roads safer for everyone by reducing traffic accidents, enhancing road safety, and ultimately save lives.

+## Nest Steps

+Putting into effect the recommendations made so as to enhance the road safety and reduce incidences and accidents on our roads